John McCurdy (architect): Career

-In 1872 he formed an architectural partnership with William Mansfield Mitchell, which was dissolved in 1882.
+In 1872 he formed an architectural partnership with William Mansfield Mitchell, practising from Leinster Street.
+The partnership was dissolved in 1882.

 He was a member of the Royal Institute of British Architects and was president for the last ten years of his life of the Royal Institute of the Architects of Ireland.
+From 1864 to 1875 he was a Blackrock Township Commissioner.
+From 1873 to 1883, he was architect to the Commissioners for Education of Certain Endowed Schools and to the Benchers of King's Inns.

 He was a member of the Grand Lodge of Ireland (Freemasons) and designed the Masonic Female Orphan School of Ireland (now a hotel) which opened in 1882 as well as the Shelbourne Hotel.